 "With the reintroduction of modal thinking we aim to explore an ontology and a reasoning of a different order, as if we were passing from a flat, two-dimensional world to a four-dimensional one, from plane geometry to a historically deployed topology."
 2

-In other words, with respect to visual art, the creation of new “worlds” for us to imagine and inhabit has less to do with inventing “new forms” than it does with upgrading the way we see things.
-By understanding other modes of actuality and other ways of doing things, we can increase and expand our awareness of the dimensions of art and its potential modes of expression.
-By developing a perceptual basis that accounts for the reconciliation of numerous contingencies, we can gain access to a perceivable microcosm which accounts for a deeper understanding of art’s intrinsic and expressive value.
+The creation of new “worlds” in relation to visual art, in other words, has less to do with inventing “new forms” than it does with changing our understanding of how we see things.
+By accepting different modes of actuality and ways of doing things, we can expand the dimensions of art and its modes of expression.
+By developing a perceptual basis that accounts for plural contingencies, we can gain access to a perceivable microcosm that accounts for a deeper understanding of art’s intrinsic, humanistic, and expressive value.

 2 Jordi Claramonte, An introduction to Modal Aesthetics, written 2016.